node-migrator-bot/thorax/README.md

 ### serialize *view.serialize([event], callback [,options])*

 Serializes a form. `callback` will receive the attributes from the form and will only be called if `validateInput` returns nothing or an empty array.
-If an `event` is passed a check will be run to prevent duplicate submission. `options` may contain:
+If an `event` is passed a check will be run to prevent duplicate submission.
+If the form can be submitted multiple times before the view will be destroyed, call the `release` method which is passed as the second argument to the `callback`. `options` may contain:

 - `set` - defaults to true, wether or not to set the attributes if valid on a model if one was set with `setModel`
 - `validate - defaults to true, wether or not to call `validateInput` during serialization